 Last week, I shared a visual that my students and I have been using during our Reading Workshop to help us bring to life the strategy of envisioning.
 This week, I share the visual that we have been using to help us with our second reading comprehension strategy, inferring.
 As children progress to higher levels of independent reading, they need to be able to combine their own knowledge with clues that authors provide to produce inferences.

-put their palms together, and then open the hands as if opening a book.
+This "call and response" chant begins when children say the words "story clue," put their palms together, and then open the hands as if opening a book.
 Next, they make the addition sign with their forearms as they say, "plus."
 In part 3, they point to the brain and say, "my own knowledge."
 After that, they say "equals" and make the equal sign with their forearms.
 Finally, they say "inference" and make a capital "I" with their hands: one hand vertical, the other hand going back and forth to make the top and bottom horizontal lines.
 Doing this chant a few times per day over a period of days leads to excellent results.